Ali-Mikael/Pen-testing/h6-shells.md

 ### Hide
-There's something else we can do to obfuscate the connection even more: use `Wireguard` or `mTLS`.
+Let's go one step further and obfuscate the connection even more, by using `Wireguard` or `mTLS`.
 I'm going to start with [mTLS](<https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/>) A.K.A Mutual TLS.

 ```console